webosose/website/content/en/docs/guides/setup/building-webos-ose.md

 ## Configuring the Build

-At this step, you can configure the build for Raspberry Pi 3 or the emulator using the `mcf` script.
+At this step, you can configure the build for your target device using the `mcf` script.

 ### Setting the Parallelism Values